Mhom35/Nite-out/journals/derrick-wan.md

+## December 12, 2022

+Integrated the heatmap feature into our project, with a legend to indicate which colors correspond to which popularity scores.
+Made some final edits to the readme, and passed our demonstration.

+## December 9, 2022

+I worked on the readme a bit.
+We received guidance on how to set up one of our api keys to work while hidden, as initially we were getting an “invalid token” error.
+We did not have it added as an environment variable in gitlab, which was the reason why the key was not being recognized.
+Finished writing my unit test.

+## December 8, 2022

+Got help with some deployment issues and other bugs.
+Our state was not being handled correctly and was causing an undefined on the first try of adding a new location, so we fixed that.
+Kept getting an invalid token error in the deployed state when trying to add locations.
+The map would not show up.
+The problem ended up being react-map-gl not recognizing our environment variable api key.
+Temporary fix of hardcoding it in.

+## December 7, 2022

+We ran out of pipeline minutes while trying get CD set up.
+We started on unit tests but can’t really do much until we receive more minutes.
+Cannot figure out why the first value is always undefined when adding a new location.

 ## December 6, 2022

 We fixed minor bugs in the sign up and login, and merged to main.
 Then we added logout functionality.
 I created the NavBar and Landing page components, and fixed an issue with navigate not functioning as intended by calling it within a useEffect.